 Recently, I had an opportunity to visit the Einstein Papers Project (EPP), a centre that is currently compiling, organising, and publishing all the major and minor written works by the great 20th century theoretical physicist Albert Einstein.
-This centre is born out of the efforts from Einstein’s secretary Miss Helen Dukas and close friend OttoContinueContinue reading “Einstein’s collected works at the Einstein Paper Project, Pasadena (LA)”
+This centre is born out of the efforts from Einstein’s secretary Miss Helen Dukas and close friend OttoContinueContinue reading “Einstein’s collected works at the Einstein Paper Project (LA)”

 Author Archives: Saksham